1989 Sudanese coup d'état: Aftermath

-Al-Bashir has been held responsible for the Darfur Genocide by the International Criminal Court, which has sought his extradition since 2008 on charges of genocide, war crimes, and crimes against humanity.
+The totalitarian regime consolidated by Al-Bashir and Turabi presided over decades of intense conflict, leading to severe war crimes and human rights violations.
+Al-Bashir was ultimately indicted by the International Criminal Court, which has sought his extradition since 2008 on charges of genocide, war crimes, and crimes against humanity primarily related to the Darfur Genocide.

-Al-Bashir's regime was removed from power in another military coup on 11 April 2019.
+Following 30 years of autocratic rule and months of intense civilian protests, Al-Bashir's regime was removed from power in another military intervention on 11 April 2019.